Scania and Dynell partner to electrify airport ground support

 “For Dynell, this collaboration represents more than a technology partnership.
 It forms a cornerstone of the company’s long-term vision to help shape the next generation of airport infrastructure - quieter, cleaner, and digitally enabled.
 By combining Dynell’s application expertise with Scania’s proven battery technology, we are demonstrating how strong partnerships can accelerate the transformation of critical aviation systems.” said Michael Brandstötter, Head of Marketing & Sales of Dynell.

-Through this partnership, Scania and Dynell are able to deliver future-ready solutions for aviation, helping customers reduce emissions, strengthen operational resilience, and accelerate the transition toward sustainable airport operations worldwide.
+Through this partnership, Scania continues to expand its electrification footprint, enabling customers to reduce emissions, strengthen operational resilience and accelerate the transition towards sustainable airport operations worldwide.